What is the Colonel's Cupboard?

 What does the Cupboard do?

-The Colonel’s Cupboard at Eastern Kentucky University is a service of Student Life that provides food boxes to currently enrolled students of the University (full or part-time) in need.
-The Cupboard will provide any student, who is worried or concerned about food security with food, clothing, and toilettry items, as well as connect them to other local services to help with long term challenges they may be facing.
+The Colonel’s Cupboard at Eastern Kentucky University is a service of Student Life that provides food, toiletries, and clothing to currently enrolled students of the University (full or part-time) in need.
+The Cupboard will provide any student, who is worried or concerned about food security with food, clothing, and toiletry items, as well as connect them to other local services to help with long term challenges they may be facing.